codetalkio/codethoughts.io/content/posts/2026-02-07-rust-hot-reloading/index.md

 ## Dependencies

-The only dependency we need is the [dioxus-devtools](https://crates.io/crates/dioxus-devtools) crate.
+The only dependency we need is the [dioxus-devtools](https://crates.io/crates/dioxus-devtools) crate (version `0.7.3` as of writing this).

 Importantly we need to add the `serve` feature to it (`cargo add dioxus_devtools --features serve`).
 This is what gives us `dioxus_devtools::serve_subsecond_with_args`.